thenativeweb/tailwind/README.md

 The parameters have the following meaning:

-- The `keys` value defines the directory from where the private key and certificate files are loaded.
-The files must be called `privateKey.pem` and `certificate.pem`.
 - The `port` value defines the endpoint of the API.
 - The `corsOrigin` value can be a string or an array of strings and / or regular expressions containing the domains you want to allow to access your API.
 If you want your API to be accessible from everywhere, set this value to `*`.
 - The `writeModel` and `readModel` values finally describe the contexts, topics, commands, events and models of your application.